tbirddv/gator/README.md

 - **Database connection issues**: Verify your PostgreSQL server is running and the connection string is correct
 - **Command not found**: Ensure you're running `./gator` from the correct directory or have added it to your PATH

-## Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## License

-This project is part of the Boot.dev backend development course.
+This was a guided project and is part of the Boot.dev backend development course.